evilchili/poetry-slam/README.md

 ### What You Don't Need

-Aside from pytest and pytest-cov, which poetry-slam will add for you, You don't need other dependencies in your projet's dev group.
+Aside from pytest and pytest-cov, which poetry-slam will add for you, You don't need other dependencies in your project's dev group.
 When you install poetry-slam you will also get isort and friends if they aren't already present, and these tools will automatically load configuration from the first `pyproject.toml` they find in your directory hierarchy.

 You also don't need tool-specific configuration files or global defaults, since the configs are added directly to your `pyproject.toml`.